Some of the links listed require Adobe Acrobat Reader to view, download the reader for free.

 Officially, Carrie Anderson is the Dining Court Supervisor for Wiley Dining Court.
 Unofficially, she is known as the food allergy guru, or the “go to” person for assisting students with food allergies here at Purdue.
 Most people would not consider a food allergy as a disability.
 Those with a severe food allergy who face profound consequences if they eat the wrong thing may disagree.
 Ms. Anderson reminds us that dealing with food allergies is extremely stressful.
 Her work in the area of food allergies started 15 years ago when her oldest son was born.
 When he was eight months old, he was diagnosed with egg, milk, wheat and peanut allergies – thus throwing her into the food allergy world.
 It was her experience as a mother of a child with food allergies that led her to bring this work to our campus.
 She takes a personal approach to working with students and their families to develop an individualized plan to provide food and an environment that is safe for students to eat.
 As a mother with a child with food allergies, in her words, she “Gets It!”

-This past fall, Ms. Anderson provided training to one employee from each dining court on food allergies, and she is always seeking new and alternative options for dining facilities to serve students with allergies.
+In the fall of 2012, Ms. Anderson provided training to one employee from each dining court on food allergies, and she is always seeking new and alternative options for dining facilities to serve students with allergies.
 She also offered and gave a presentation at Boiler Gold Rush for students with food allergies.
 Ms. Anderson has approached the Office of the Dean of Students to let them know that they can refer parents and students with food allergy concerns to her.
-She even set up an e-mail address, firstname.lastname@example.org, that goes directly to her for parents or students who have questions, and is working to create a pamphlet with helpful information.
+She even set up an e-mail address, firstname.lastname@example.org that goes directly to her for parents or students who have questions, and has created a pamphlet with helpful information.
 She was also put on the summer shift so she could be consulted on food allergy situations concerning Purdue’s summer campers.
 Ms. Anderson speaks to colleges and universities across the nation at regional conferences for college food service associations on accommodating food allergies in residential dining facilities.

 Carrie Anderson has made and continues to make a difference for our students here at Purdue.
 We commend her for the impact she is having on students with food allergies and the awareness she is spreading at our campus and at the national level.